rngtang/Telephone-Assistant/README.md

 ## Getting Started

 ### Activate the Virtual environment
-In order for the project to work, it is important to activate the virtual environment.
+In order for the project to work, it is necessary to activate the virtual environment.
 To do so, run the following command:
 ```
 source /home/colabdev/Desktop/telephone-assistant/openai-env/bin/activate
 ```